-Communication of the Dialogue results will be crucial to have impact beyond those directly involved in the process.
+Communication of the Dialogue results will be crucial to ensure an impact beyond those directly involved in the process.
 To this end the Dialogue partners will make efforts to have the water, food and environment issues adequately represented at key meetings or milestones as outlined below, and in the media.
-A key mechanism for the Dialogue would be the support of eminent personalities-the Dialogue Ambassadors.
+A key mechanism for the Dialogue would be the public relations activities of eminent personalities-the Dialogue Ambassadors.
 The activities of the Ambassadors and the representation of Dialogue partners at major meetings will be supported by a professional communications campaign.